Donald Trump Denies Claims He Doesn’t Want To Be Reelected: ‘I Want It With All My Breath’

-Trump has been focusing in recent days on the message of a culture war in the United States.
-He told Americans at a speech at Mount Rushmore for the Fourth of July holiday that the country was under attack by people who want to erase history and “indoctrinate our children.”
+Trump has been focusing in recent days on the message of a culture war in the U.S. He told Americans at a speech at Mount Rushmore for the Fourth of July holiday that the country was under attack by people who want to erase history and “indoctrinate our children.”

 He warned that mobs of people were looking to “unleash a wave of violent crime” across the U.S. The president says that this message is winning over voters and will bring him a second term.